 More equitable access to funds and banking is key to development, reducing inequalities both within and among countries, and supporting the UN’s Sustainable Development Goals.
 Fintech disruptors can rapidly expand access to capital and may therefore be seen as the world’s sustainability accelerators.

-“In a lot of emerging markets, the infrastructure doesn’t necessarily exist to distribute value,” explains Cat Rüst, Global Head, Technology at Standard Chartered.
+“In a lot of emerging markets, the infrastructure doesn’t necessarily exist to distribute value,” explains Anurag Bajaj, Global Head, Fintech at Standard Chartered.